mkdoc/mkcli/doc/readme/guide.md

 The specification is parsed into an object representing the argument which may be of type `flag`, `option` or `command`.

-The remaining list item content after the specification is treated as a short description for the argument.
+The remaining list item content after the specification is treated as a description for the argument.

 ##### Flags